 Adaptive re-use of a 1938 historic press building into a state-of-the-art museum with an adjacent free-form structure for a new film archive and theater.
 This project, also known as the BAMPFA, will be seeking LEED Gold certification.

 - Forell | Elsesser recently completed this project with Diller Scofidio + Renfro and EHDD Architects.
 This new museum and cultural center project totals approximately 80,000 s.f. and incorporates a new state-of-the-art theater facility with the rehabilitation and adaptive re-use of an existing art deco style former printing plant.

-- An interesting component to the project is the interaction between the new and existing structures.
-Large floating volumes connect the structures and act as gallery and performance spaces.
+- An interesting component of the project is the interaction between the new and existing structures.
+Large floating volumes connect the structures and act as a gallery and performance spaces.
 New gallery space is created below the existing building leaving the historic exterior intact.

 - From the street, the theater appears to be floating inside a perimeter glass floor that allows those at the street to see into the subterranean library space.
 The structural system creates an illusion of floating spaces and volumes while preserving the historic and architecturally expressive components.